Boosting economic growth in the face of rising retirement

 Legacy of the baby boomers in the labour market

 The Baby Boomers, individuals born between 1946 and 1964, have had a profound impact on the labour market.
 As they transition into retirement, their absence is keenly felt across various sectors.
-This generation’s exit marks the end of an era characterized by unparalleled growth and stability in the workforce.
-Notably, Baby Boomers contributed to major innovations and advancements in technology, healthcare, and public service, setting high standards for productivity and work ethics.
+This generation’s exit marks the end of an era characterised by unparalleled growth and stability in the workforce.
+Baby Boomers drove innovations in technology, healthcare, and public service, setting high standards for productivity and work ethics.

 Their departure, however, creates skill gaps, particularly in sectors where seasoned expertise and hands-on experience are irreplaceable.
 Industries such as manufacturing, healthcare, and education face the challenge of replacing a workforce that has decades of invaluable knowledge and skills.
 This scenario paves the way for younger generations to step in, albeit with the need for significant training and development to meet the standards set by their predecessors.